Nissan Rogue Insurance Rates

 Rates are averaged for all Nissan Rogue models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Nissan Rogue Insurance
+How to Find Cheap Nissan Rogue Insurance

 Are Nissans more expensive to insure?
 Unless you have a poor driving record or are a teenager, rates should be reasonable.
 Wondering how much should I pay for a Nissan Rogue insurance policy?